CalyxOS/calyxos.org/pages/docs/guide/microg/index.md

 We think of the way we have implemented microG as a 'harm reduction' approach: it is not 100% perfect privacy, but it is very good and still affords a solid user experience.

 * **microG disabled**: No information is sent to any server.
 * **microG enabled**: Your IP address and device model information is sent to Google (see [[identifiers]]) when microG first registers itself with Google.
-Similar information is sent to Mozilla for location services (see [[location]]).
+Similar information may be sent for location services depending on your settings, (see [[location]]).
 Google's Advertising ID is completely disabled.
 Your device will receive push notifications from Google servers.
 * **microG enabled, with a Google Account**: Your Google Account name is sent to Google when microG first register itself with Google services.

 What is stock Android like in comparison?
 Everything is tracked.
 In one study, [stock Android phones sent location data to Google 340 times during a 24-hour period](https://digitalcontentnext.org/wp-content/uploads/2018/08/DCN-Google-Data-Collection-Paper.pdf).
 Another [study from University of Edinburgh](https://www.scss.tcd.ie/Doug.Leith/Android_privacy_report.pdf) showed that even right out of the box, a typical stock Android device sends a high degree of information to numerous data brokers.